kenwals/BoWood-Audio/README.md

 ### Owner Goals

 1. As the owner of this site, I want a simple landing page, so that visitors can learn about my studio easily and quickly.
-2. As the owner of this site, I want to be able to have an online store so i can sell merchandise and gift vouchers.
+2. As the owner of this site, I want to be able to have an online store so I can sell merchandise and gift vouchers.
-3. As the owner of this site, I want a receipt / proof of purchase emailed to myself and available to myself.
+3. As the owner of this site, I want a receipt/proof of purchase emailed to me and available to myself.
-4. As the owner of this site, I want to showcase some of my work, so the user gets a idea of my skills and talent.
+4. As the owner of this site, I want to showcase some of my work, so the user gets an idea of my skills and talent.

 ### Structure

-This full stack site is put together with HTML, using the bootstrap framework along with some CSS on the frontend.
+This full-stack site is put together with HTML, using the bootstrap framework along with some CSS on the frontend.

-The frontend is integreated into the backend using Python and Django with a PostgreSQL Database.
+The frontend is integrated into the backend using Python and Django with a PostgreSQL Database.

 ### Skeleton